 That’s why all of our coaches also have psychology backgrounds.
 The coaching takes people not just to functioning but to happy and joyful.
 And the psychology helps to understand and work through everything that gets in the way.

-Psychology/psychotherapy gets you to functioning but coaching takes functioning people to a happy, satisfied and fulfilled life.
+Psychotherapy helps with functioning but life coaching guides functioning people to a happy, satisfied and fulfilled life.

-What is the difference between a psychologist and a psychotherapist?
+What is the the difference between a psychologist and a psychotherapist?

 They both perform the act of psychotherapy with clients.
 They are governed by separate colleges.
 The college of registered psychotherapists and the college of psychologists.
 Psychologists diagnose clients whereas a psychotherapist does not.
 Diagnosing helps to provide a common language to describe and discuss certain presenting problems.
 It’s very helpful with certain problems such as learning disabilities A.D.D. or A.D.H.D. for example.
 In my experience most people do not fit properly into the diagnostic categories.
 Personally, I don’t like clients labeling themselves as the danger is they might start to define themselves that way and believe that’s who they are or how/who they always will be.
 As you can imagine this could potentially get in the way of the therapeutic change cycle.